 Research activities in the Mayo Clinic Van Cleve Cardiac Regenerative Medicine Program focus on the following areas:

+- Cellular therapies.
 Mayo Clinic Van Cleve Cardiac Regenerative Medicine Program researchers are developing next-generation stem cell therapies with optimized regenerative capacity.
 Learn more about research on cellular therapies.

 - Acellular therapies.
 Researchers have established extracellular vesicles as an alternative to stem cell-based approaches to improve the accessibility and consistency of therapeutic benefit and to lower costs.
 Learn more about research on acellular therapies.

 - Tissue engineering.
-By combining stem cell biology, material science and 3-D printing technology, investigators are finding new ways to engineer cardiac tissue.
+By combining stem cell and exosome biology, material science, and 3D printing technology, investigators are finding new ways to engineer cardiac tissue.
 Learn more about tissue engineering research.